An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Introduction

 The paper is organized as follows.
 In Section \ref{CAT(0)-sec}, we recall some definitions and results from metric geometry.
-In Section \ref{quadrangle-sec}, we recall and establish some properties of metric spaces that satisfy the $\boxtimes$-inequalities, which will be used throughout the paper.
+In Section \ref{quadrangle-sec}, we recall and establish some properties of metric spaces that satisfy the $\boxtimes$-inequalities.
 In Section \ref{criterion-sec}, we prove Lemma \ref{key-lemma} and Proposition \ref{G(0)-prop}.
-In Section \ref{four-point-sec}, we prove that the validity of the $\boxtimes$-inequalities implies the $G(0)$-property for every graph $G$ containing at most four vertices.
+In Section \ref{four-point-sec}, we prove that the validity of the $\boxtimes$-inequalities implies the $G(0)$ condition for every graph $G$ containing at most four vertices.
 Combining this with Proposition \ref{G(0)-prop}, we obtain another proof of Theorem \ref{four-point-th}.
-In Section \ref{four-point-sec}, we also specify several graphs $G$ such that every metric space satisfies the $G(0)$-property.
-Combining this with Lemma \ref{key-lemma}, we obtain criterions for a quadratic metric inequality to hold true in every metric space whenever it holds true in every $\mathrm{CAT}(0)$ space.
-In Section \ref{five-point-sec}, we prove that the validity of the $\boxtimes$-inequalities implies the $G(0)$-property for any graph $G$ with five vertices except two special graphs.
+In Section \ref{four-point-sec}, we also specify several graphs $G$ such that every metric space satisfies the $G(0)$ condition.
+Combining this with Lemma \ref{key-lemma}, we obtain a criterion for a quadratic metric inequality to hold true in every metric space whenever it holds true in every $\mathrm{CAT}(0)$ space.
+In Section \ref{five-point-sec}, we prove that the validity of the $\boxtimes$-inequalities implies the $G(0)$ condition for any graph $G$ with five vertices except two special graphs.
 In Section \ref{TSD-TLD-sec}, we introduce certain concepts concerning the isometric embeddability of a four-point metric space into a Euclidean space.
-In Section \ref{5-7-sec} and Section \ref{5-9-sec}, we prove that the validity of the $\boxtimes$-inequalities implies the $G (0)$-properties for the remaining two graphs $G$ with five vertices by using the concepts introduced in Section \ref{TSD-TLD-sec}, which completes the proof of Theorem \ref{main-th} by Proposition \ref{G(0)-prop}.
+In Section \ref{5-7-sec} and Section \ref{5-9-sec}, we prove that the validity of the $\boxtimes$-inequalities implies the $G (0)$ conditions for the remaining two graphs $G$ with five vertices by using the concepts introduced in Section \ref{TSD-TLD-sec}.
+Together with Proposition \ref{G(0)-prop}, this completes the proof of Theorem \ref{main-th}.

-The author would like to thank T. Kondo, M. Mimura and H. Tamaru for helpful discussions.